 I study how algorithmic systems shape culture, and what counts as normal.
 I’ve done work on values embedded in language models, authenticity performed on travel platforms, worlds constructed in video games, and more.
-Recent work on LLM value alignment has appeared at NeurIPS and ACM FAccT.
+Recent work on LLM value alignment has appeared at NeurIPS 2025 and ACM FAccT 2025 and 2026.

 I care a lot about teaching data and AI.
-At Berkeley, I lead D-Lab’s curriculum of 30+ workshops in computational methods and teach in the Master of Computational Social Science program.
+At Berkeley, I lead curricula at D-Lab (40+ workshops in computational methods) and the Digital Humanities Summer Minor, and teach in the Master of Computational Social Science.

 Research